Premier Sports: Football

 In 2014, Premier Sports began live coverage of the Belgian Pro League, with three matches from each round of fixtures.

-Premier Sports also broadcasts a selection of friendly matches during the football season, e.g. New York Red Bulls against Arsenal in 2014 or all International Champions Cup matches not involving Manchester United or Liverpool.
+Premier Sports also broadcasts a selection of friendly matches during the football season, such as New York Red Bulls against Arsenal in 2014 and all International Champions Cup matches not involving Manchester United or Liverpool.

 In May 2015, Premier Sports announced it had won exclusive multi-year rights to all 26 games of Copa América (including Copa América Centenario in 2016), starting from the 2015 Copa América that ran between 11 June and 4 July.

 Premier Sports shows UEFA Champions League and UEFA Europa League qualifiers that include British teams, including Shkëndija versus Aberdeen in July 2015.

 In June 2018, it was announced Premier Sports had won rights to start broadcasting English Premier League games on the Saturday 3 p.m. slot exclusively to viewers in Ireland from the start of the 2019-20 season, taking over from Sky Sports.
 Eoin McDevitt hosts coverage alongside studio pundits, Damien Delaney, Richard Dunne, Kenny Cunningham and David Moyes.
 The lead commentator is Des Curran, Clive Tyldesley or Will Downing with Gary Breen or Brian Kerr the co-commentators.

 In November 2018, Premier Sports announced a 6-year deal with the SFA starting in 2019 to air the Scottish Cup.
 The exclusive live rights include the first 2 picks from rounds 4, last 16 and quarter-finals and first pick of a semi-final.
 There are also options to show matches in rounds 1-3 and the final and other semi-final non-exclusively with the BBC.